Simplified Graph Convolution with Heterophily: Introduction

-\paragraph{Summary of contributions} Our key contributions are: \begin{itemize}\itemsep0em \item We show that SGC, which uses a fixed smoothing filter, can indeed be ineffective for heterophilous features via experiments on synthetic and real-world datasets. \item We propose adaptive simple graph convolution (ASGC), which fits a different filter for each feature.
+We confirm that SGC, which uses a fixed smoothing filter, can indeed be ineffective for heterophilous features via experiments on synthetic and real-world datasets.
+We propose adaptive simple graph convolution (ASGC), which fits a different filter for each feature.
 These filters can be smoothing or non-smoothing, and thus can adapt to both homophilous and heterophilous structures.
-Like SGC, ASGC is not a deep model, and hence is fast, scalable, and interpretable. \item We show that the performance of ASGC is superior to that of SGC at node classification on real-world heterophilous networks.
-Further, features generated by ASGC can be linearly combined with those from SGC to achieve superior classification performance, across a benchmark of homophilous and heterophilous datasets, to either method alone.
-This performance often exceeds that of state-of-the-art deep models at node classification on a benchmark of real-world datasets. \item We find that an especially simple setting of SGC which uses just one step of feature smoothing, a setting which was not investigated in the original SGC paper, is a surprisingly strong baseline, competitive with many deep methods on a range of datasets. \end{itemize}
+Like SGC, ASGC is not a deep model, instead being based on linear least squares, and hence is fast, scalable, and interpretable.
+We propose a natural synthetic model for networks with a node feature, Featured Stochastic Block Models (FSBMs), and prove that ASGC denoises the network feature regardless of whether the model is set to produce homophilous or heterophilous networks, in contrast to SGC, which we show is inappropriate for the heterophilous setting.
+Finally, we show that the performance of ASGC is superior to that of SGC at node classification on real-world heterophilous networks, and generally competitive with recent deep methods on a benchmark of both heterophilous and homophilous networks.
+The SGC paper suggested that deep learning is not necessarily required for good performance on common graph learning tasks and benchmarks involving homophilous networks; our results suggest that simple methods can also be competitive for heterophilous networks.

-In combination with SGC, our work calls into question the necessity of deep methods for many graph learning tasks and benchmarks.